canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.md

 The ideas in this document should be reviewed and any new or in-progress items discussed.

-Note: in EMEA & Americas, we're currently experimenting using a [Miro board](https://miro.com/app/board/uXjVLsCZaog=/) as a support to prepare and discuss during the retro.
+Note: in EMEA & Americas, we're currently experimenting using a [Miro board](https://miro.com/app/board/uXjVLsCZaog=/) (password in Bitwarden) as a support to prepare and discuss during the retro.